harrycresswell/harry/content/writing/page-site-params.md

 {{ end }}
 ```

-Like `.Title`, `.Permalink` is another pre-defined variable.
+Like `.Title`, `.Permalink` is another pre-defined Method.
 But, this time the data doesn’t need to be defined in the page front matter, as it’s formed using the name of the content file.

 For example, `my-latest-post.md` becomes: